Exam Board - Edexcel

 COMPONENT 2: Composing

 For the composition unit students are required to compose two pieces of music.
 One composition must be from either a list of briefs related to the areas of study, or a free composition.
 This composition carries 40 marks and must be at least four minutes in duration.
 The second composition must be from a list of briefs assessing compositional technique.
 It carries 20 marks and must be at least one minute in duration, unless the brief specifies a longer minimum duration.
 The total time across both submissions must be a minimum of six minutes.
 The briefs set by the exam board cover a spectrum of style and cater for all tastes in music.
-The composition is to be completed in controlled, supervised conditions over the autumn and spring term and the
+The composition is to be completed in controlled, supervised conditions over the autumn and spring term and the technical study must be completed in April/early May.

 COMPONENT 3: Developing Musical Understanding